 - Waqf, under the purview of State Islamic Religious Council (SIRC) is an important tool of financial inclusion and economic growth.
 To maximize its potential, Waqf needs to be managed efficiently and professionally.

-- Bank Negara Malaysia (BNM) through Association of Islamic Banking Institutions Malaysia (AIBIM) has called for Islamic Banks’ participation in collaborating and standardising Waqf Fund initiative action plan between Islamic Banks and SIRC in developing the potential of Waqf and empower the economy of ummah in Malaysia.
-Currently, there are six Islamic Banks have been involved in the implementation of Waqf which consists of Affin Islamic Bank Berhad, Bank Islam Malaysia Berhad, Bank Muamalat Malaysia Berhad, Bank Rakyat, Maybank Islamic Berhad and RHB Islamic Malaysia Berhad.
+- Bank Negara Malaysia (BNM) through the Association of Islamic Banking and Financial Institutions Malaysia (AIBIM) has called for Islamic Banks’ participation in collaborating and standardising Waqf Fund initiative action plan between Islamic Banks and SIRC in developing the potential of Waqf and empower the economy of ummah in Malaysia.
+Currently, there are nine Islamic Banks have been involved in the implementation of Waqf which consists of Affin Islamic Bank Berhad, Bank Islam Malaysia Berhad, Bank Muamalat Malaysia Berhad, Bank Rakyat, Bank Simpanan Nasional, CIMB Islamic Bank Berhad, Maybank Islamic Berhad, MBSB Bank Berhad and RHB Islamic Malaysia Berhad.

 The Waqf Fund is a pool of monies from endowment of individuals and corporations aims to be utilized for the perpetuity of the principal and at the same time, generates income to be used for the benefits of the society.
 The implementation of Waqf Project includes of the followings criteria: